 During attended monitoring, the time variations (temporal characteristics) of noise sources are considered in each measurement via statistical descriptors.
-From these observations, summaries have been derived for the location and provided in this section.
-Statistical 1/3 octave-band analysis of environmental noise was done and the following figures display frequency ranges of various noise sources at each location for $L{A1}$ , $L{A10}$ , $L{Aeq}$ , $L{A50}$ , and $L{A90}$ descriptors.
+From these observations, summaries have been derived for the location and provided in this chapter.
+Statistical 1/3 octave-band analysis of environmental noise was undertaken and the following figures display frequency ranges of various noise sources at each location for L{A1} , L{A10} , L{Aeq} , L{A50} , and L{A90} descriptors.
 These figures also provide, graphically, statistical information for these noise levels.